aer0ss/aerofs/docs/customer-success/how-to/build-and-deploy-prod.md

    This will upload the artifacts to S3 and the docker registry and send corresponding slack notifications.
 The docker registry images will be available to the public immediately.
-The S3 artifacts need to be released manually by updating the version on the [Private Cloud Admin Portal](http://enterprise.aerofs.com:8000/release).
+The S3 artifacts need to be released mansually by updating the version on the [Private Cloud Admin Portal](http://enterprise.aerofs.com:8000/release).

    If for any reason, a release needs to be pulled from the registry, tag the loader that should be